Acclaim Entertainment: Asset selling

 On October 1, 2004, Rod Cousens acquired the former Acclaim Studios Cheltenham and Acclaim Studios Manchester development studios, along with several of its unfinished projects.
 Cousens sought to reopen the studios under a new publisher provisionally named "Exclaim" on October 11, but his efforts were hindered by a lawsuit and legal disputes over Acclaim's intellectual property, with both US and UK administrators asserting their claims.

 Following interested offers from Take Two Interactive, it was announced on October 8 that THQ had acquired the worldwide publishing rights to Juiced.

 In November 2004, Acclaim's headquarters were sold to Anthony Pistilli of Pistilli Realty Group for $6 million.

 On April 20, 2005, Fund4Games announced that Acclaim's upcoming European titles had been sold to them, with Interview with a Made Man and ATV Quad Power Racing 3 being returned to development at the Manchester studios, which were reopened by Fund4Games under the name Silverback Studios.
 In June 2006, Mastertronic announced that it had acquired the publishing rights to Made Man in Europe.

 The Dave Mirra Freestyle BMX and ATV: Quad Power Racing franchises were sold to Crave Entertainment in July 2005.

 In August 2005, former Activision executive Howard Marks acquired the Acclaim brand and logo for a reported $100,000.
 At the beginning of 2006, Marks established a new company named Acclaim Games.
 According to a job listing for the company, Acclaim Games targeted the US and UK preteen multiplayer markets.
-However, the second iteration of Acclaim struggled due to connectivity and payment issues for their online games, as well as a lack of action against dishonest players, earning this iteration an "F" grade from the Los Angeles/Southern California Better Business Bureau.
+However, the second iteration of Acclaim struggled due to connectivity and payment issues for its online games, as well as a lack of action against dishonest players, earning this iteration an "F" grade from the Los Angeles/Southern California Better Business Bureau.

 In 2006, Throwback Entertainment acquired more than 50 of Acclaim's games and committed to bringing titles such as Re-Volt, Extreme-G, Gladiator: Sword of Vengeance, Vexx, Fur Fighters, and many other franchises into the next generation and beyond.

 In March 2007, budget publisher XS Games acquired the publishing rights to The Red Star, with Take-Two Interactive managing European distribution.
 In April 2007, Warner Bros.
 Interactive Entertainment, then the North American distributor for Codemasters' products, announced that the British publisher had acquired the rights to Emergency Mayhem.

 In July 2010, the South Korean-based company We Go Interactive acquired Re-Volt, RC Revenge, and RC De Go! (developed and owned by Taito) from Throwback.

 In October 2015, Gregarious Games, LLC were reported to be the current owners of the Acclaim trademark.
 In May 2016, the Acclaim brand was acquired by Collectorvision, an independent game developer, publisher, and manufacturer.

 In October 2018, Liquid Media Group purchased 65 former Acclaim titles from Throwback for $1 million.
 This acquisition primarily included installments in the NBA Jam, AFL Live, All-Star Baseball, and NFL Quarterback Club franchises, as well as games from Japanese developer Taito that Acclaim had published outside of Japan.